MartinZugs/DirectoryWebApp/README.md

 Here is what has been added:
 - full login and register functionality
 - logic so that those who are non-admins can only edit and delete their own entries and can not add anyone
-- logic so that admins can edit, delete, and add as thye please
+- logic so that admins can edit, delete, and add as they please
 - changing of the person table to add an auto incrementing primary key

 12/4 (EK)